 Third, improving safety and reducing risks could qualify you for a discount on your insurance.
 It might seem expensive to install something like a security system, but with the insurance discount you now qualify for it could pay for itself very quickly.
 Be sure to ask your agent about steps you can take to lower your risk and qualify for discounts.
 Discounts shouldn’t be the only motivating factor though – remember what we said about lower claims meaning lower premiums?
 In the long run, improved safety and risk management pays off for everyone.
 Yes, insurance and risk management might seem expensive, but so are claims and lawsuits.

 Business insurance is not cheap, but there are ways that your company can reduce your premium.
-You can raise your deductible, get a package policy, shop around, review your policies, and reduce risk by increasing safety.
+You can raise your deductible, get a BOP, shop around, review your policies, and reduce risk by increasing safety.
 If you’re inclined to despair about your insurance rates, take a deep breath.
 Make a plan to implement some of the above strategies.
 You’ll feel better knowing that you’ve got the insurance situation under control.

 Speaking of business insurance, do you want to implement Tip 3 and shop for your business insurance rates?
 We can help with that!
 Out agents would love to help you save money on your insurance.
 All you have to do to get in touch is fill out our business insurance quote form or give us a call today.